Curved Traces

 Overview

 With Curved Traces, you can define how sharp or smooth your trace corners should be—globally across the board, per net, or down to individual segments.
-It’s driven by rules like trace shape
+It’s driven by rules like trace shape and trace corner radius, giving you precise control over trace curvature.
+This makes it easier to design flexible PCBs or improve signal integrity in high-speed traces.

 The system is rule-based, so once it’s set up, the heavy lifting happens automatically.
 You choose whether corners should be straight or curved, and you define how round they should be.